marwinsteiner/hyperopter/README.md

-# hyperopter
+# Hyperopter
-A parameter hyperoptimization workflow for an algorithmic trading system CI/CD pipeline
+A parameter hyperoptimization workflow for an algorithmic trading system CI/CD pipeline.